TIBCOSoftware/snappydata/docs/connectors/cdc_connector.md

 ds.filter(<filter_condition>)
 ```

-## Writing into SnappyData tables
+## Writing into TIBCO ComputeDB tables

-To write into SnappyData tables you need to have a StreamWriter as follows:
+To write into TIBCO ComputeDB tables you need to have a StreamWriter as follows:

 ```pre
 ds.writeStream()